Marion E. Ensminger: Research and initiatives

 Ensminger published at least 22 books and authored numerous articles on animal science, several of which were written in partnership with his wife.
 His publications focused on animal breeding, nutrition, and management.
 His published handbooks were translated into multiple languages and are widely used resources in the United States by Northwest cattle producers.

 Aside from his research work, Ensminger is also known for his extension works and initiatives for international agricultural technology schools.
-During the 1990s, for instance, he partnered with Iowa State University to conduct lectures and seminars around the world.
+During the 1990s he partnered with Iowa State University to conduct lectures and seminars around the world.
 He was also the founder of the International Stockmen's School (later the Ensminger International Ag-Tech Schools), which seeks to expand knowledge about animal husbandry and agricultural technology as well as address problems such as hunger and malnutrition around the world.
-He founded schools in Russia, Ukraine, Cuba, and China, among other countries isolated by communism despite the criticism he received from government officials and even friends.
-It is said that his schools and his Agriservices Foundation never obtained any support from the American government and were largely funded by royalties from the sale of Ensminger's books overseas.
-Ensminger and his wife also supported students at WSU through a scholarship they established for upper division students.
+He founded schools in Russia, Ukraine, Cuba, and China, among other countries isolated by communism despite the criticism he received from government officials and friends.
+It is said that his schools and his AgriServices Foundation never obtained any support from the American government and were largely funded by overseas royalties from the sale of Ensminger's books.
+Ensminger and his wife established a scholarship at WSU, in support of upper division students.

+Ensminger was a co-founder and the inaugural president of the American Society of Agricultural Consultants, established in 1964; and served as President of the AgriServices Foundation from 1962 until his death in 1998.